 A free/reduced lunch application may be filled out and turned in to the cafeteria at anytime.
 Applications can be found in the school office or online at www.dayton.kyschools.us.

-References:

-702 KAR 6:090

-7 C.F.R.
-245.6

 EXPLANATION: REVISIONS TO 704 KAR 3:305 AMEND THE PERFORMANCE-BASED AND STANDARDS-BASED CREDIT REQUIREMENTS.